ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-Notice that the first brackets`[]` are left empty, while the following ones specify sizes for their respective dimensions.
+Notice that the first set of brackets is left empty, while the following ones specify sizes for their respective dimensions.
 This is
 necessary in order for the compiler to be able to determine the depth of each additional dimension.

 In a way, passing an array as argument always loses a dimension.
 The reason is that the array is actully being passed using a *pointer*.
 This is a